Weed-eng/Intelligent-Robotics-Project/README.md

 ## SLAM Mapping Mode

 Create a new map of the environment.
 Use the static world (no pedestrians) for clean mapping.
+Note: We use slam_toolbox, the built-in ROS 2 SLAM package, rather than developing a SLAM algorithm from scratch.

 ### macOS